LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

 3. Update the intents:

     * Provide at least 5 intents.
     * Provide at least 15 training phrases per intent.
-If needed, you can generate similar training phrases as described [here](intent-manager-build-intents.html#generate-training-phrases).
+If needed, you can [generate similar training phrases](intent-manager-build-intents.html#generate-training-phrases).
     * Update the intents and training phrases so that each is a complete and meaningful sentence or question.
 This might require that you broaden the use cases and provide utterances that approach the intents from different directions.
 For example, "Can I get a refund?" might also be approached with, "I want my money back."
 The idea is to train the model with diverse and relevant sentences for an intent and to avoid overusing similar training phrases.
 Whenever possible, it is recommended that you [use actual data](intent-manager-discover-intent-discovery.html) to enrich your training set.

 #### How entities affect the NLU score — LivePerson (Legacy) engine only